 Fuel emission factors play an important role in the calculation of transport emissions.
 They are used to convert the fuel and energy used to power freight transportation into greenhouse gas emission values.
 Emission factors are a key part of any carbon footprinting exercise.
-The emission factor associated with fuel purchased on any particular day at a particular location has a natural variability associated with it, depending upon factors such as the nature of the original feedstock, the locations of production and consumption and the distribution mechanisms used, the energy inputs to and the nature of the production processes used, etc. In general, conventional fuels tend to be blends that originate from a mix of sources and processes developed to ensure that they fit within the tolerances of the prevailing local fuel quality standards.
+The emission factor associated with fuel purchased on any particular day at a particular location has a natural variability associated with it, depending upon factors such as the nature of the original feedstock, the locations of production and consumption and the distribution mechanisms used, the energy inputs to and the nature of the production processes used, etc. In general, conventional (fossil) fuels tend to be blends that originate from a mix of sources and processes developed to ensure that they fit within the tolerances of the prevailing local fuel quality standards.

 As a result, it is not standard practice to try to put an exact figure on every batch of fuel.
 Instead, it is accepted practice to use representative values with the understanding that emissions will, over time, average out and match the representative value (assuming that it is well calculated).
 The potential feedstocks and production processes for conventional fuels are relatively well known and as a result there tends to be a relatively low variation in values quoted for these fuels.
-In contrast 'new fuels', including some renewable fuels and fuels quoted as having low GHG emissions, tend to have a less well-established production process, with greater variability over the full life cycle and a wider range of possible feedstocks.
+In contrast 'new fuels', including some renewable fuels and fuels quoted as having low GHG emissions, tend to have greater variability in potential production process and feedstock combinations, with resulting greater variability in the full life cycle emissions.